bufbuild/protovalidate/docs/standard-constraints.md

 ### Required constraint

-Currently, only one constraint is availabe on oneofs: `required`.
+Currently, only one constraint is available on oneofs: `required`.
 This constraint requires that exactly one field in the oneof must be set.

 ```protobuf